 Other teachers have taken an entirely different route.
-9th grade Language Arts teacher Ashley Dawson decided to give her tests through a different website entirely.
+Freshman english teacher Ashley Dawson decided to give her tests through a different website entirely.
 Her friend and coworker Kristen Coniff, another Language Arts teacher at MSD, referred her to Quizizz, a website that allows teachers to create live timed quizzes, for tests.

 Quizizz gives Dawson many benefits that she wouldn’t have gotten through Canvas.
 The platform is very interactive and engages students in a fun way.